Trusted Tax Fraud Lawyer In NYC Federal

 A: The resolution of federal tax fraud charges may take months or even years.
 Particularly in complicated situations involving substantial sums of money or several businesses, the research step alone may take several months.
 Depending on the court’s timetable and the particulars of the case, the legal process, including indictment, pretrial motions, negotiations, or trial, may prolong the time frame after the person is charged.

-NYC Federal Tax Fraud Lawyer
+Contact Our NYC Federal Tax Fraud Lawyer

 If you have been accused of federal tax fraud, you can fight for your future.
 The Law Office of Jonathan Savella can help.
 Contact us today for more information.